 For many new managers, this role will be the first time they’ve been asked to get work done through their people rather than simply getting things done on their own.
 It’s a subtle distinction with a series of new skills to learn, many of which are the people-oriented “soft skills” schools are now only beginning to teach.
 As an HR or L&D organization, your company’s managers will often be the front lines in how your organization communicates with your employees — and video can be a surprisingly effective coach for teaching new leaders the right way to interact with and motivate their teams.
 Consider developing materials to coach managers on:

 Employee training and communications teams have made video a core part of new hire onboarding.
 Yet while it’s video’s ability to scale globally that makes it so useful for onboarding front line hires, it’s the technology’s simple flexibility that makes it such a valuable part of bringing those front lines superstars up to their new management roles.
 With video, the details your managers need are there whenever and wherever they need them — and that key points can be searched out and replayed over and over, on-demand.

 Ready to see how your organization can help make sure every new hire — from the front lines to the corner office — has a great first day?
 Panopto’s enterprise video platform can help.
-Contact a member of our team today to schedule a demo.
+Contact a member of our team today to schedule a personalized demo.